 “Today, however, Trump is a private citizen.
 His friends in Congress are less reliably loyal.
 He must defend himself.
 This is not to say that exacting justice will be easy — as a private businessman, Trump was notorious for using the law as a weapon.
 But the walls seem to be rapidly closing in.
 If they do, they may finally mark an end to the ex-president’s involvement in our public life.
 It is not easy to be involved in politics if you are broke and in jail.”

-May it happen, and may it happen soon.
+May it happen, and happen soon.